ancoleman/prisma-access-config-exporter/README.md

 Simple Export Script for Palo Alto Networks SASE Tenant Configuration to JSON file output.
 Additionally, the utility can export all folder rulebases into CSV.

+## Use Cases
+* Exporting configuration for auditing purposes
+* Exporting configuration for moving configuration between different CSP accounts
+* What it is NOT used for:
+  * Exporting configuration for backup purposes
+  * Exporting configuration for disaster recovery purposes

 ### Requirements
 * Python 3.9+
 * OAUTH Service Account Credentials file